This blog post was published 28.08.2019 and thoroughly updated 23.11.2021.

-For a healthcare organisation, making purchase decisions is often a lengthy process that requires complex strategic planning – after all, the decision made will have a major impact on the work the professionals do to provide their patients the optimal care.
+For a healthcare organisation, making purchase decisions is often a lengthy process that requires strategic planning.
+After all, the decision will have a major impact on the work the professionals do to provide their patients the best possible care.

-Purchase decisions in public healthcare are influenced by a variety of factors: providing better care, reliability of the solution and the supplier, attracting and retaining employees, and resource optimisation.
+Purchase decisions in public healthcare are influenced by a variety of factors: the clinical facts, the reliability of the solution and the supplier, the employees’ acceptance of the new solution, and the expected return on the investment.

 - Each inpatient ward saved on average 70 working hours per month